 Yes!
 Discuss your fee confidently.

-For first time client, you may not discuss fees in details until after your schematic presentation.
-However, if he is a repeat-client, then he should be used to your work, your fees and your ability.
+For first-time clients, you may not discuss fees in detail until after your schematic presentation.
+However, if he is a repeat client, then he should be used to your work, your fees and your ability.

-Thus, you could discuss your fees in details.
-Except you don’t have all the information with you at that moment, then in that case, send a message conveying your fees to him later.
+Thus, you could discuss your fees in detail.
+If you don’t have all the information with you at that moment, then, in that case, send a message conveying your fees to him later.